 CPSC 213b, Apps, Software, and Entrepreneurship Kyle Jensen

 Programming, software development, management, and entrepreneurship techniques used to build successful software start-ups.
 After CPSC 100, CPSC 112, or the equivalent.
 Not to be taken before, concurrently, or after CPSC 413.

 Topics include programming in C; data structures (arrays, stacks, queues, lists, trees, heaps, graphs); sorting and searching; storage allocation and management; data abstraction; programming style; testing and debugging; writing efficient programs.
 After CPSC 201 or equivalent.
-QR RP

-* CPSC 290a or b, Directed Research James Aspnes
+* CPSC 290a, Directed Research James Aspnes

 Individual research.
 Requires a faculty supervisor and the permission of the director of undergraduate studies.
 May be taken more than once for credit.